D. J. Cotrona

 Donald Joseph Cotrona (born May 23, 1980) is an American actor, known for his role in the film G.I.
 Joe: Retaliation (2013) and as Seth Gecko in the El Rey Network horror television series From Dusk till Dawn.
+He was cast as Pedro Peña's superhero form in the DC Extended Universe film Shazam! and returned for the role in the 2023 sequel.

 Early life

 Cotrona was born in New Haven, Connecticut.
 His mother, Sheree, is a teacher, and his father, Donald, works for a recycling company.
 Cotrona has partial Italian ancestry.
-He was studying to be a lawyer at Northeastern University in Boston; however, after doing a summer internship at a law firm, he realized he did not like working with lawyers.
-In his sophomore year, he switched to acting; during his spring break, he went to visit a friend in Los Angeles and never returned to college.
+He began studying to be a lawyer at Northeastern University in Boston, but after doing a summer internship at a law firm, he realized that he did not like working with lawyers.
+In his sophomore year, he switched to acting.
+During his spring break, he went to visit a friend in Los Angeles and never returned to college.